 VIA Signature Strengths Questionnaire – FREE Well researched test (VIA stands for Values in Action -120 questions in 15 minutes)

 VIA Youth Survey (Also FREE, but for ages 10-17) Takes approximately 10-15 minutes to complete.

 VIA Reports – Take the VIA survey, but receive more in-depth reports of your personalized profile.
-Learn what your strengths mean and how they can help you reach a more optimal, positively fulfilled life, whether you are using for yourself or with others. ($10 for youth, $40 for adults)
+Learn what your strengths mean and how they can help you reach a more optimal, positively fulfilled life, whether you are using for yourself or with others. ($10 for youth, $20 to $40 for adults)

 Meyers-Briggs Type Indicator Tests

 MBTI is what it says it is, an indicator.
 It points you to the general area of preferences you have for interacting with the world, taking in information and making decisions.
 Some ways just may feel more natural than others.
 The MBTI assesses how you get energized as well as the ways you perceive and express yourself.

 Official MBTI assessment with certified professionals ($50 or $150 with person-to-person feedback from a certified MBTI practitioner.